publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch33/m__us_usc_t16_s1455b.md

     (b) __Program contents__

-    Each State program under this section shall provide for the implementation, at a minimum, of management measures in conformity with the guidance published under subsection (g) of this section, to protect coastal waters generally, and shall also contain the following:
+    Each State program under this section shall provide for the implementation, at a minimum, of management measures in conformity with the guidance published under subsection (g), to protect coastal waters generally, and shall also contain the following:

         (1) __Identifying land uses__